exasol/mysql-virtual-schema/doc/user_guide/mysql_user_guide.md

 [MySQL](https://www.mysql.com/) is an open-source relational database management system.

+## Telemetry

+This virtual schema uses `telemetry-java` to send anonymous feature-usage events.

+For details on what is collected and how to disable telemetry, see the [documentation](https://github.com/exasol/telemetry-java/blob/main/doc/app-user-guide.md).

 ## Uploading the JDBC Driver to Exasol BucketFS

 1. Download the [MySQL JDBC driver](https://dev.mysql.com/downloads/connector/j/).
 Select Operating System -> Platform Independent -> Download.